maxaeon/EQ-bench/docs/quick_github_guide.md

 1. Visit <https://maxaeon.github.io/EQ-bench/>.
 2. Log in when prompted and use the **Add Source** or **Add Construct** buttons to open the submission form.
 3. Fill in the requested details and click **Save** to store the entry in Supabase.
 4. On the **Phase&nbsp;1** page you can still upload your own `.bib` file for convenience.
-Uploaded entries appear locally until saved.
+If you are logged in, the imported entries will be stored in Supabase automatically; otherwise they remain local until saved.

 ## 2. Convert references to BibTeX